 Also looking at your wardrobe can help you figure out what you need or what you could use to build up on it.
 Buying trending accessories, statement pieces, or even layers (cardigans or jackets) to add variety or flair to what you already own can build up a wardrobe.
 FYI, you can find a lot of cute accessories and layers from places Forever 21, Charlotte Russe, Modcloth, and H&M for a fraction of the price!

-- Fit is key
+- Fit is key.

-- Splurge on the foundations, pieces you will have for a long time (e.g. black pants, accessories)
+- Splurge on the foundations, pieces you will have for a long time (e.g. black pants, accessories).

-- Check thrift and antiques stores
+- look for designer brands in thrift shops and check antiques stores for jewelry.

 - Don’t wear a thing always the same way.
-Shop your closet and use its full potential by trying out new combinations of pieces you already own
+Shop your closet and use its full potential by trying out new combinations of pieces you already own.

-- See your closet as a collection of which you are the curator
+- See your closet as a collection of which you are the curator.

 Get a subscription to High Latitude Style.